-- Minimize the quantity of text: 1-7-7 is a guideline (1 idea per slide, maximum 7 lines, maximum 7 words per line) - Ensure font is big enough (usually over 22 points in size) - Avoid fancy text. - Be careful with UPPERCASE. - Avoid clutter - Some color variation can help clarity, but don't overdo it. - Make sure you have enough contrast between text and background - Don't have various colors in the background behind text. - Ensure adequate spacing between letters in text - Avoid using more than 2 or 3 different fonts on one slide - It's OK to rotate type a little sometimes - You don't have to center the text - Bilingualism on slides is fine, but subordinate one language - Don't use too many different languages
+- Minimize the quantity of text: 1-7-7 is a guideline (1 idea per slide, maximum 7 lines, maximum 7 words per line). - Ensure font is big enough (Over 22 points in size, ideally over 28 points). - Avoid fancy text that is difficult to read. - Be careful with UPPERCASE.
+It is slightly more difficult to read. - Avoid clutter. - Some color variation can help clarity, but don't overdo it. - Ensure enough contrast between text and background. - Don't have various colors in the background behind text. - Ensure adequate spacing between letters in the text. - Avoid using more than 2 different fonts on one slide. - You don't have to center the text. - Bilingualism on slides is fine, but subordinate one language. - Don't use too many different languages.